 - Terminal or Command-line Basic IP scanning can be performed from the command line.

-- Angry IP Scanner – A free IP address scanner that installs on Windows, Linux, and Mac OS.
+- Angry IP Scanner Free IP address scanner that installs on Windows, Linux, and Mac OS.
 It doesn’t perform DHCP reconciliation.

 - SolarWinds Ping Sweep with Engineer’s Toolset (FREE TRIAL) Powerfull tool that comes bundled in with the Engineer’s Toolset for Windows with a GUI.

 - MyLanViewer – A free IP address scanner for Windows.
 It will detect rogue devices and fake DHCP servers.

-- SolarWinds IP Address Scanner (FREE TRIAL) – The SolarWinds IP Address Tracker is part of the company’s IPAM solution.
+- SolarWinds IP Address Scanner (FREE TRIAL) Part of the company’s IPAM solution.
 It installs on Windows Server and is a paid product, but you can get it on a 30-day free trial.
 The IPAM will coordinate with your DNS and DHCP servers to give you a complete DDI solution.